-A total of 28,176 cases of mpox (formerly named monkeypox) have been identified through IHR mechanisms, official public sources and The European Surveillance System (TESSy) up to 10 October 2024, 14:00, from 46 countries and areas throughout the European Region.
-Since the last report, in the last three months, 647 cases have been reported from 21 countries and areas.
-Over the past 4 weeks, 211 cases of mpox have been identified from 15 countries and areas.
+In the last three months, 715 cases have been reported from 24 countries and areas.
+Over the past 4 weeks, 246 cases of mpox have been identified from 20 countries and areas.

 An overview of the global situation can be found here: https://worldhealthorg.shinyapps.io/mpx_global/.